You are here

 Part of what makes DC’s restaurant scene so popular is all the unique international eats, some of which you’ll find at a D.C.
 United game.
 Tuck into pupusas (Sections 109, 116, 135) – a Salvadoran specialty consisting of meat- and cheese-stuffed thick corn tortillas with slaw on the side – served by the same family-run outfit that’s been feeding fans since the team’s RFK days.
 Line up at the Arepa Zone (Section 125) for a Venezuelan-style corn cake sandwich made with plantains, shredded meats, black beans and more.
 Footy-loving foodies will also want to visit either of chef José Andrés’ two outposts.
 Butterfly Taco (Section 118) serves Mexico City-inspired street food, like the Yucatan-style pork and picked red onion taco.
 La Pepa (Sections 104, 117) peddles well-known Andrés specialties like patatas bravas (of Jaleo fame) and new takes like the pollo frito, a crispy chicken sandwich on brioche.
 Have a hankering for traditional stadium faves?
 You can bite into DC’s signature half-smoke, pizza, chicken tenders and more throughout D.C.
 United concessions.

 In case you haven’t heard, DC is very walkable.
 That’s good to know before taking the short 10-minute stroll from the nearby Navy Yard Metro stop on the Green Line – the easiest way to get to the stadium.
 Ride the DC Circulator on game day, which provides special service on its Eastern Market – L’Enfant Plaza (EMLP) route to Audi Field beginning two hours before the game and ending three hours after kickoff.
 Cyclists can also pedal up to Audi Field in style and lock up their two-wheelers with the free on-site bike valet or bike parking at the southwest corner of the stadium.
 If traveling by car, your Lyft or Uber can drop off at the stadium.
-If you need to park a car, find one of the 6,500 nearby Audi Field parking spots from SpotHero.
+If you need to park a car, find one of the 6,500 nearby Audi Field parking spots from SpotHero with rates up to 50% off drive-up.
 There are also plenty of nearby parking options with ParkWhiz, which is a fast and convenient way to find and book parking before arriving at the game.
 You can even hop on a water taxi bound for The Wharf and voyage to the game if you’re coming from Alexandria, Georgetown or National Harbor – but again, remember to don your trainers back on dry land as the stadium is a one-and-a-half-mile walk from The Wharf’s Transit Pier.

 Show your support for the Black-and-Red at the brand-new stadium store.
 Said to be one of the MLS’ largest shops, the store has all the swag you could want and more.
 Grab a D.C.
 United City Skyline Scarf before catching the second half or support legend Wayne Rooney by wearing a replica of his number nine kit.